emporix/md-module-template/README.md

 ### Testing module

-To test it locally with Emporix Managment Dashboard you need to build the project:
+To test it locally with the Emporix Management Dashboard, build the project:

 #### Development enviroment
 ```bash